filecoin-project/specs/data-structures.md

 ## Block

-A `Block` represents the canonical representation of the Filecoin network and state at a given  point in time.
-Moreover, a `Block` is the result of consensus.
-Each `Block` contains  the full state of the system at epoch `E` (via Merkle links [TODO: add reference to Merkle spec]), reference to the previous state, and a notion of a 'weight' [TODO: add reference to weight] which is used by miners to decide which blocks upon which to mine.
+A block represents an individual point in time that the network may achieve consensus on.
+It contains a link to the full state of the system, references to the previous state, and some notion of a 'weight' for deciding which block is the 'best'.

 ```go
 // Block is a block in the blockchain.